 Have you ever debated whether to leave a vintage piece as is or give it a new look with paint?
 That has been the case with a dresser that I have had for years.

 I’m sure you’ve seen similar dressers from the 1930’s and 40’s.
-They have a mirrored back, a ledge on top and drawers and cabinet.
+They have a mirrored back, a ledge on top, upper drawers and lower cabinets.

 O.K.
 I know that this photo is blurry.
 One of those situations where I didn’t check the photo for clarity before I started painting.
 Lesson learned, but you can see the finish and how the drawer pulls don’t align.

 I bought this dresser (or chest) in Jefferson, Texas a million years ago.
 I think it was before my kids were born.
 It was in excellent condition.
 I have no idea what we paid for it.

 This piece has been in many rooms in different homes: for years, it served as a hutch in the breakfast room, holding extra dishes and placemats and napkins.

 Then it served as storage for games and cards in the kids’ game room.
 After all the kids were grown, I moved it to our younger son’s room to hold extra winter clothes.

 When we moved to our current home, I placed it in the grandkids’ guest room as a place for them to store their clothes when they come to visit.

 This post contains affiliate links to products used in the creation of this project.
 If you should order any item from this site, I may receive compensation, but you do not pay a penny more.
 Your purchase is greatly appreciated as it helps support the continued publication of this site.

 What Finally Convinced Me to Paint This Piece?